When Leadership Weeps The Power of Reverent Submission in Business

 It’s strategic humility.

 In business, we often reward boldness, dominance, and grit.
 But the deepest breakthroughs often come not from posturing, but from posturing your heart.
-Reverence is not about silence; it’s about surrender.
+Reverence isn't about silence; it’s about surrender.
 It’s the recognition that some outcomes are beyond your control, but never beyond your reach if you’re aligned with purpose.

 The Garden Before the Glory